thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

         StringWriter stringWriter = new StringWriter();
         handler.setResult(new StreamResult(stringWriter));

-This first part hooks up a transformation to the handler we need to feed events to.

 The next part is splitting and parsing the fixed width lines.
 A REGEX will take care of the former.

 The LineXml class is the only framework we have or need so far.
-It encapsulates one line of data and the SAX (JAXP) handler.
+It encapsulates one line of data and the SAX (JAXP) handler, parsing the fixed width line and firing off XML parsing events to the handler.
 It is written in a fluent API style - a little like StringBuilder in that the methods return itself and allow chaining.
+The full code for that class [is here in the src folder](https://github.com/thedylanwalsh/fixedML/blob/master/src/main/java/com/fixedML/LineXml.java).
 This first approach uses Java 7 switch-on-strings:

         String[] lines = text.split("\\r?\\n");